 In 2017 and 2018, the Aging and Disability Business Institute partnered with Scripps Gerontology Center to collect responses from CILs, AAAs and other community-based organizations to learn about their health care contracting work.
 The resulting report, Community-Based Organizations and Health Care Contracting: Building & Strengthening Partnerships, shows that more than half—54 percent—of the CIL respondents had or were pursuing a contract, up from 45.4 percent in the prior year.

 CILs’ strong philosophy of consumer direction and regular interaction with people with disabilities brings an enormous value to working with health plans.
 What are the needs in your community?
 What is your niche?
 Health plans and other payers need your expertise but often do not know anything about your agency so you’ll have to educate and make a strong value proposition for your services.
 Some potential payers in your community include:

 - Duals Plans

 Do these potential partners know who you are and what you do?
 Educating and marketing your services to health plans and payers provides an opportunity to introduce yourself and share your strengths.
 Demonstrate your value by bringing a one-page overview describing the populations you serve and the services and programs you provide.
 Building a personal relationship is important, and listening to the payer’s potential needs is a critical piece to define.
 Now, where can you support or fill in the gaps?

 This new guide provides resources and tips from experts in the field as you plan to expand your reach with new health care entities.
-It is full of linked resources when you are ready to dive in deeper in the process.
+It is full of linked resources when you are ready to dive deeper into the process.
 No matter what size your organization is, if you serve a rural or urban population, there are opportunities to grow in this new arena.
-These partnerships are growing and reimbursement methodologies are changing—it’s time to get involved!
+These partnerships are growing and reimbursement methodologies are changing—it’s time to get involved.